Difference Between Curry Powder VS Garam Masala With Images

 Now, if this question was asked to a person living in India, they would probably smirk at you and think you are some kind of a non-foodie alien!

 two, you don’t actually need curry powder to make Indian food!!

-Did I just raise your eyebrows?
+Did I just raise your eyebrows or confused you further?

 How Does Garam Masala and Curry Powder Taste?

 Curry powder, on the other hand, is made of milder spices.
-One of the main ingredients being Turmeric powder.
+One of the main ingredients being turmeric powder.

-The Uses of Curry Powder and Garam Masala in cooking
+The Uses Of Curry Powder and Garam Masala In Cooking

-Garam Masala can be used both during the cooking process or at the end to give the dish a finishing touch.
+Garam masala can be used both during the cooking process or at the end to give the dish a finishing touch.

-The key to using Garam Masala is that it should be sparingly used.
+The key to using garam masala is that it should be sparingly used.
 Too much of it may be an overkill of flavours!

 It’s also important to cook out the raw flavours of the pre-blended curry mix to avoid an unpleasant taste.

-What are the Similarities Between Curry Powder and Garam Masala Powder
+What Are The Similarities Between Curry Powder And Garam Masala Powder?

 If the two spices are so different, then why is it that so many people get confused about them?